ramantools package

 ssxr – (type

-array) A boolean array of the same length as theramanshift
+numpyarray) A boolean array of the same length as theramanshift.
+It’s only available ifsinglespec.remove_bg()is called.counts – (type

 specname – (type: str) contains the name of the Raman single spectrum, as shown in the Witec software.